 Discuss with the PAs the general types of data required to support the evaluation design, and revise the design as necessary based on these discussions.

-Additional meetings may be held with company staff, Technical Consultants, and Evaluation Contractors to assure good communication and project progress, but must include the Evaluation Administrator, with prior consent of the Evaluation Administrator.
+Additional meetings may be held with Company staff, Technical Consultants, and Evaluation Contractors to assure good communication and project progress, but must include the Evaluation Administrator, with prior consent of the Evaluation Administrator.
 For both evaluation and non-Evaluation projects, notes of attendees and primary topics must be taken and retained.
 These meetings should occur as needed throughout the process of the project to assure accurate information about the programs and issues being evaluated are well-understood.

 Formal Data Request Procedures

 For each data request, the EEB Evaluation Administrator, the Program Administrators and the selected evaluation Contractor will meet to discuss the data request / needs, the availability, and processes for acquiring data.
 The EEB Evaluation Administrator gathers input from PAs and contractors, and organizes date, time, location, and needed personnel for the meeting, apprising the Program Administrators of the final schedule.
+The data meeting may be omitted if the data request is a repeat request, a clarification, or a very simple data request, but must be agreed by the Evaluation Administrator.
 The Program Administrators identify the appropriate data personnel needed based on the specific evaluation or program, and type of data needed.
 The delivery of the data should be advised by input from Program Administrators on scheduling, particularly related to data request timing and turnaround.
 The Program Administrators may raise questions relative to the requested data in order to ascertain if the data elements requested are appropriately understood by the contractors.
 The Program Administrators will describe data availability, format and requirements for transfer to the Contractor.
 Following this meeting, the Contractor may need to incorporate revisions to the Data Request.
 Upon receipt of the final Data Request, the Program Administrators must confirm in writing (email) the date by which the data request will be supplied.
 Follow-up emails may be sent by contractors to PAs with questions about data received or interim updates or queries on data progress; formal meetings may be conducted, if needed, to clarify these issues.
 EA Team updates the Committee on data progress, and delays or quality issues affecting conduct of the evaluations.

 Evaluation Oversight